-This course is the same as BIOL 350D.
-This laboratory course is designed to complement NEUR 351D Molecular Neuroscience.
+his laboratory course is the same as BIOL 350D.
+It is designed to complement NEUR 351D Molecular Neuroscience.
 We will apply concepts of gene expression and neural patterning to design and conduct a series of authentic experiments to answer a novel research question.
-Students will use foundational techniques in the field, including recombinant gene technology, visualization of gene expression, and microscopy in intact vertebrate animals.
+Students use foundational techniques in the field, including recombinant gene technology, visualization of gene expression, and microscopy in intact vertebrate animals.
 This course counts toward the upper-level laboratory requirement for the Biology and Neuroscience majors.
-Prerequisite: BIOL 109-110Y, prerequisite or corequisite: NEUR/BIOL 351 Molecular Neuroscience.
+Prerequisite: BIOL 109-110Y; prerequisite or corequisite: NEUR/BIOL 351 Molecular Neuroscience.
 Offered every two years.